 The best way to make money with sponsored posts is to only promote products and services you truly believe in.
-Same as affiliate marketing.
+It’s the same as affiliate marketing.
 If you’re asked to write about something you don’t like, then don’t write the post.
 It’s not worth risking your reputation for a paycheck.

 There are a few different ways to find sponsorships:

-- Reach out to companies: You can contact companies through their media or PR contact (you can find these on their website or LinkedIn).
+- Reach out to companies.
+You can contact companies through their media or PR contact (you can find these on their website or LinkedIn).
 Email them with an explanation of who you are and what your blog is about.
-Be prepared that they may ask about your number of pageviews, and other blog stats.
+Be prepared to answer questions about your number of pageviews and other blog stats.

-- Make it easy for companies to contact you: Make sure your contact info is easy to find on your blog, a simple “Contact” or “Work With Me” tab is good.
-Have your social media links integrated on your blog, and your website link on social media is also helpful here.
+- Make it easy for companies to contact you.
+Make sure your contact info is easy to find on your blog.
+A simple “Contact” or “Work With Me” tab is good.
+Have your social media links integrated into your blog.
+Your website link on social media is also helpful.

-Selling digital products can be a fairly passive way to make money blogging, because they’re not physical products that you have to worry about manufacturing, storing, shipping, etc. There’s also a lot of different kinds of digital products you can sell on your site.
+Selling digital products can be a fairly passive way to make money blogging because they’re not physical products that you have to worry about manufacturing, storing, shipping, etc. There are also a lot of different kinds of digital products you can sell on your site.

-Some ideas for digital products are ebooks, planner pages, budget spreadsheets, how-to guide, calendars, to-do lists, and printable gifts (like thank-you cards, invitations, etc.).
+Some ideas for digital products include ebooks, planner pages, budget spreadsheets, how-to guides, calendars, to-do lists, and printable gifts (like thank-you cards, invitations, etc.).

 Here are some examples from The Savvy Couple blog:

-In addition to those, they have a debt payoff tracker, 52-week money saving challenge worksheet, a 40-page Christmas planner, and more.
+In addition to those options, they have a debt payoff tracker, a 52-week money-saving challenge worksheet, a 40-page Christmas planner, and more.

-Your blog will need an ecommerce function to sell digital products, and that’s one of the nice things about WordPress — there’s a Shopify plug-in and other ecommerce features.
+Your blog will need an ecommerce function to sell digital products.
+That’s one of the nice things about WordPress — there’s a Shopify plug-in and other ecommerce features.
 You won’t have access to all of that stuff with a free blog.

 That last point is key if you’re thinking about creating a course.
-It must do something good for your readers, like ease some friction in their lives, relieve a pain point.
+It must do something good for your readers, like ease some friction in their lives or relieve a pain point.
 Think about what they need help with and go from there.